-Thombansen was founded in 2000 by Daniel Thombansen, who is the brewmaster at the Thombansen to this day.
+Thombansen was founded in 2000 by Daniel Thombansen, the brewmaster at the Thombansen.
 The restaurant and brewery are housed in a half-timbered building that has been standing since 1758.

-Although the main attraction is the beer served by the Thombansen, it also has a restaurant with an ever-changing menu just to keep things fresh.
-German dishes such as the Malzmeister Schinkel, as well as international dishes, are available.
+Although the main attraction is Thombansen’s beer, it also has a restaurant with an ever-changing menu to keep things fresh.
+German dishes, such as the Malzmeister Schinkel and international dishes, are available.
 There’s also the option of having something as simple as a beer and a burger.

-The craft beers served are innovative takes on old beer techniques, they incorporate several ingredients that are traditionally not used in brewing beer.
-The most popular examples of this are the beers that are brewed with components such as oranges, coriander, pumpkins, and lemongrass in the mix.
+The craft beers served are innovative takes on old beer techniques.
+They incorporate multiple ingredients that are traditionally not used in brewing beer.
+The most famous examples are the beers brewed with components such as oranges, coriander, pumpkins, and lemongrass in the mix.

-A tour of the Thombansen brewery is possible for those interested in going behind the scenes to find out more about how the beers are brewed.
-However, tours have to be prearranged, which is not a complicated process; all you have to do is let the brewery know.
+A tour of the Thombansen brewery is possible for those interested in going behind the scenes to learn more about how the beers are brewed.
+However, tours must be prearranged, which is not complicated; you must only let the brewery know.